flowcean/flowcean/docs/examples/coffee_machine.md

 The external learner written in Java is containerized for this example.
 Thus, Docker must be installed to run it.
 Follow the instructions on the [official Docker page](https://docs.docker.com/get-docker/) to install it.
-The image for this example is stored in the TUHH image registry.
+The image for this example is stored in the GitHub container registry.
 Authentication is required for this.
-Log in to the registry using `docker login collaborating.tuhh.de` and provide your credentials when asked.
+Log in to the registry by following [these instructions](https://docs.github.com/de/packages/working-with-a-github-packages-registry/working-with-the-container-registry#authentifizieren-bei-der-container-registry).
 Afterwards run the `run.py` for this example.

 The required images will be automatically retrieved, and a container will be started.